-I reviewed the crux, and I confidently recommend it as a phenomenal rod.
-Although it sells at less than half the price of most high-ranking rods, the Redington crux is an exceptional blend of value and performance.
+Having reviewed the Crux, we can confidently say that it’s a phenomenal rod.
+Although it sells at less than half the price of most high-ranking rods, the Redington Crux is an exceptional blend of value and performance.

 Features and Benefits